petrikemppainen/LDna/vignettes/LDna_advanced.md

 Note that there are two apporaches for choosing which *OCs* to keep for downstream analyeses.
 First, you can play around with different values of $|E|_{min}$ and $\varphi$ to find a setting that identifies exactly the *SOCs* you are interested in, perhaps after several rounds of downstream analyses of different *OCs*.
 Second, you can settle with a low value for both $|E|_{min}$ and $\varphi$ and then 'cherrypick' the *COCs* and *SOCs* (keeping `rm.COC=FALSE`) you are mostly interested for the downstram analyses.
 Or even analyse them all and then report which ones are potentially interesting.

 ### Concluding remarks on the choice of $|E|_{min}$ and $\varphi$
-Although what constitutes a ‘biologically relevant *SOC*’ cannot be known *a priori*, there are three main reasons why such theoretical *SOCs* would not be identified  from a given analysis: 1) $|E|_{min}$ is set too high such that the *SOC* in question falls below this value, 2) $\varphi$ is set too low such that the *SOC* in question is masked as a *COC* by allowing another *SOC* to be extracted at a higher LD threshold along the same ‘clade’, or 3) $\varphi$ is set too high such that the $\lambda$ value of the *SOC* in question is lower than the resulting $\lambda_{lim}$.
+Although what constitutes a ‘biologically relevant *SOC*' cannot be known *a priori*, there are three main reasons why such theoretical *SOCs* would not be identified from a given analysis: 1) $|E|_{min}$ is set too high such that the *SOC* in question falls below this value, 2) $\varphi$ is set too low such that the *SOC* in question is masked as a *COC* by allowing another *SOC* to be extracted at a higher LD threshold along the same ‘clade’, or 3) $\varphi$ is set too high such that the $\lambda$ value of the *SOC* in question is lower than the resulting $\lambda_{lim}$.
 Thus, it is necessary to explore the data set with different parameters settings for `extractClusters`, look at the resulting $\lambda$-values and tree, summarize the data (with `summaryLDna`) and then explore the clusters with `plotLDnetworks`.
 However, only the downstream analyses will finally reveal how 'biologically' relevant each *SOC* is likely to be.
 As such, LDna is a highly iterative process and has to be considered as an exploratory tool.
-It is a good idea for you to explore different values `min.edges` and `phi` to see how the OCs change.
+It is a good idea to explore different values `min.edges` and `phi` to see how the *OCs* change.
 It may be also be useful for you to keep `rm.COCs=FALSE` in order to see how a particular *SOC* can at some paramaeter values be a *COC* and vice versa.

 Note that exactly what cluster you in the end decide to extract for downstream analyses does not really matter and you may not even be able to find one specific setting that allows you to extract all the *OCs* you are interested in.
 What matter is what the downstream analyses show; there is nothing wrong to initially include many different *SOCs* and *COCs* in the downstream analyses and only then decide which of them make the most sense.